FionnOC/informationRetrievalAssignment1/README.md

 The search engine is then tested using 225 queries, with different scoring approaches.

-To run the code, use the following commands
+To run the code, use the following command

 ```
-cd project
 sh run_files.sh
 ```